evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

    -Quarantined: Stop a host from running tasks without terminating it or shutting it down.
    - Terminate: Shut down the host.
    - Stopped: Stop the host.
-   -Runnning: Start it back up.
+   - Running: Start the host.

 2. Restart Jasper